xet7/TSC/INSTALL.md

 $ cd SMC-*/smc
 $ mkdir crossbuild
 $ cd crossbuild
+$ cp ../cmake/toolchains/linux2mingw32.cmake .
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now, edit the toolchain file `smc/cmake/toolchains/linux2mingw32.cmake`
+The last step copied the toolchain file `smc/cmake/toolchains/linux2mingw32.cmake`
-to point to your MXE installation, which should be
+to your crossbuild directory.
+Edit that file to point to your MXE installation,
-`~/smc-building/mxe` if you followed the above steps.
-For this, ensure
+which should be `~/smc-building/mxe` if you followed the above steps.
+For this,
-the `CMAKE_FIND_ROOT_PATH` line is correct:
+ensure the `CMAKE_FIND_ROOT_PATH` line is correct:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 set(CMAKE_FIND_ROOT_PATH "$ENV{HOME}/smc-building/mxe")